- Buddy Munroe

 The Miami native was chosen all-state as a senior at Christopher Columbus High School under head coach Joe Weber.
 He was a member of the East Coast Professional Showcase and Florida Diamond Club in 2005, rated as the No. 195 prospect in the nation by Perfect Game and the No. 20 prospect in Florida by the organization.
 His squad captured the 6A state championship when he was a freshman.

 Munroe earned his bachelor’s degree in anthropology from Florida in 2013 and is currently pursuing his master’s degree in sport management with a minor in entrepreneurship at UF.
-He is engaged to be married to Nicole Critelli in October 2014.
+He married the former Nicole Critelli in October 2014.

-- Education: Bachelor of Arts - Anthropology, University of Florida, 2013
+- Bachelor of Arts - Anthropology, University of Florida, 2013

 - Student Assistant Coach, University of Florida, 2012-13